TristanThrush/better-multimodal-alignment/README.md

 How do we get a plausible alternative caption, given an initial caption, though?
 For this experiment, we use a small unimodal model which is less than 100M parameters: [DistilRoBERTa](https://arxiv.org/abs/1910.01108).
 We take many samples of two token swaps at a time and use the MLM probabilities from DistilRoBERTa to get the most probable text with an alternative token order.

 Using this method, we see a very slight improvement, but not much of a change.
-It is possible that the idea works, but the ITM head's approximation of $P(T, I)$ is so poor that we aren't getting much benefit.
+It is possible that the idea works, but the ITM/Contrastive head's approximation of $P(T, I)$ is so poor that we aren't getting much benefit.
 Stick around for Experiment 3 where we combine our two discoveries to surpass the known SOTA.

 | Model                                              | Image Score  |
 |--------------------------------------------------- | ------------ |